 As clarified in the WBC Quarterly Report, Breazeale remains on course to fight the winner of Deontay Wilder v Tyson Fury II due to his win over Eric Molina.

-Suggestions Whyte (📸 Lawrence Lustig) could fight Breazeale in an eliminator have been bandied around.
-While Whyte remains the favorite to face Anthony Joshua for every belt except the green and gold.
+Suggestions Whyte could fight Breazeale in an eliminator have been bandied around.
+At the same time, Whyte remains the favorite to face Anthony Joshua for every belt except the green and gold.

-As a result, more will become clear once Whyte’s immediate future is clarified by promoter Eddie Hearn.
+As a result, more will become clear once promoter Eddie Hearn clarifies Whyte’s immediate future.

 Champion Deontay Wilder will make a voluntary defense against Tyson Fury No. 3 ranked on December 1, 2018.

-Dillian Whyte presented an appeal to be appointed as mandatory contender.
-Hence, his claim will be addressed with the corresponding protocol.
+Dillian Whyte presented an appeal for the mandatory contender.
+Hence, his claim will get addressed with the corresponding protocol.

 Dominique Breazeale to fight the winner of Wilder vs. Fury.
-Which will be the mandatory defense.
+A mandatory defense.

-If the Wilder vs. Joshua fight is arranged, that supersedes this mandatory.
+If the Wilder vs. Joshua fight gets arranged, that supersedes this mandatory.

 Deontay Wilder vs. Tyson Fury was a draw on December 1, 2018.

-Dominique Brazeale defeated Carlos Negron by KO9 on December 22.
+Dominique Breazeale defeated Carlos Negron by KO9 on December 22.

-Free negotiations for Wilder vs Fury rematch have been ordered.
-If no agreement is reached a purse bid will be held on February 5.
+Free negotiations for Wilder vs. Fury rematch.
+Suppose no agreement gets reached, a purse bid on February 5.